 Another reason to use asset tracking software is to lower the incidence of theft and loss, both on-site and in-transit.
 It’s very easy to misplace smaller items such as tools or cables on a job site, and even easier to lose track of them while they’re being transferred between locations.
 A few dozen items a month, and you’ve made a significant loss.
 Of course, it costs money to replace the items, but the administrative hassle of discovering you don’t have an item only when you need it, or having to order it afresh, can be all too cumbersome and costly to sustain in the long-term.

 Theft is another huge factor to consider when trying to streamline construction processes.
-The National Association of Home Builders report that job site theft accounts for up to 2% of the final cost of building a home!
-This is a scary statistic, and one that can be significantly reduced if asset tracking software is used to bolster accountability in the organization.
+The National Association of Home Builders reports that job site theft accounts for up to 2% of the final cost of building a home!
+This is a scary statistic and one that can be significantly reduced if asset tracking software is used to bolster accountability in the organization.
 Because assets are checked out to specific project managers or workers, the incentive to safeguard items will be extremely strong.

 Not just this, but you’ll be able to track items based on where they were last used.
 In addition, QR Codes can be easily scanned by the public and can contain information about how to return the items if they’re found.
 All of these little safety nets combine to ensure that your construction assets are as safe as they can possibly be.

 Those who work in the construction industry know how important it is to manage time well.
 Scope creep is extremely common in this sector.
 This happens when little tasks get tacked on to the main project, to the point that finishing them on time becomes a tall order.
-In fact, most construction projects go over schedule by around 10% to 30% of the original planned duration.
+In fact, most construction projects go over schedule by around 10% to 30% of the originally planned duration.

-This is why construction workers need to be able to manage time extremely well.
+This is why construction workers need to be able to manage the time extremely well.
 For health and safety reasons, however, it isn’t wise to speed through certain things like health checks or safety gear testing.
 On the other hand, making time savings on equipment processing can be very helpful.
 Asset tracking software makes this extremely easy.
 Mobile apps can be used to scan items in and out of the system in bulk, and they can be separated by project or site before being sent off to the location they’re needed at.
-Automation of this sort is a veritable necessity these days, and something that construction companies really shouldn’t learn to do without.
+Automation of this sort is a veritable necessity these days and something that construction companies really shouldn’t learn to do without.

 The construction industry can be a tough nut to crack.
 There are strict schedules to be met, budgets to adhere to, and safety concerns to be addressed.
 All these issues can be met boldly with the use of asset tracking software.
 Loss and theft can be discouraged through regular data logging, malfunctioning equipment can be taken in for repairs quickly, and delays can be avoided through the use of a robust availability calendar.
-For businesses looking for an edge in the construction sector, an asset management system can therefore be one of the most cost-effective tools for success.
+For businesses looking for an edge in the construction sector, an asset management system can, therefore, be one of the most cost-effective tools for success.

 This article was contributed by leading asset tracking software EZOfficeInventory.
 Featured on TechCrunch, it has enabled thousands of businesses to improve ROIs, recover losses, and increase team collaboration.
 Click here for more details on asset tracking software for construction industries.